 Sesame seeds have a nutty, slightly sweet taste and aroma which is enhanced by toasting.
 The black seeds are said to have more bitterness.

 As a condiment, you can sprinkle toasted sesame seeds on top of stir-fries, salads, and soups.
 The untoasted seeds can be used to make tahini paste, which is an ingredient used in many Middle Eastern dishes.
 The nutty flavor and crunch go well with many kinds of baked goods, both sweet and savory.
+There are plenty of recipes to choose from.

 Sesame seeds are available packaged in the spice section of grocery stores, as well as in bulk quantity in health food stores and Middle Eastern markets.
 Due to their high oil content, the seeds will quickly become rancid.
 It is best to purchase them in small amounts and use them quickly.